2017 Investor Services Survey

 This extract presents the two main tables from the survey.
 The first depicts those providers qualifying in at least three of four geographic regions.
-The table is headed by Pictet and RBC in joint first place.
+The table is headed by Pictet.

 The Experts' Ranking reflects scores given by fund managers who deal with multiple relationships and therefore have a good basis on which to compare service levels.
-HSBC takes pride of place, with the industry's two largest providers each dropping one place year-on-year.
+BNY Mellon takes pride of place, with a surprising fall for HSBC from top to bottom position.

 The R&M GlobalCustody.net Survey measures customer satisfaction by means of questionnaires completed by a wide range of institutions around the world, being those involved in using the services of global custodians.